Spring 2025 Course Offerings

 Visual & Comparative Media (VCM)

-Seating is limited in all creative writing courses.
+Seating is limited in most creative writing courses.
 Registration for even-numbered sections is restricted to students who have declared the Creative Writing Major Concentration (ECRW); registration for odd-numbered sections is open to all undergraduate students in priority order.